 - Infrastructure: Station buildings, platforms, railway tracks.

-- State of Disrepair: Partially ruined, some sections still standing.
+- State of disrepair: Partially in ruins, some sections still standing.

 - Access: Access is restricted, requiring discretion.